Understanding The Laws For Riding A Motorcycle In Illinois

 Also, a minimum of $20,000 coverage for property damage is required for all motorcyclists.
 The mandatory liability insurance policy for all riders in Illinois ensures that whenever a rider is at fault, the bodily injury and property damage liabilities are taken care of by the rider’s insurance.

 It’s important to note that the amount specified above is the minimum amount of coverage that a motorcyclist should have.
-However, you have the liberty of increasing the amount depending on financial capacity.
+However, you have the liberty of increasing the amount depending on your financial capacity.

 Laws On Motorbike Equipment